 (a) “This is your last French lesson.”
 How did Franz react to this declaration of M. Hamel?

-Answer – Franz reacted with surprise and regret to M. Hamel’s declaration of “This is your last French lesson.”
-He realized the importance of his French lessons and felt remorseful for not taking them seriously earlier.
+Answer – Franz was shocked and surprised when M. Hamel declared, “This is your last French lesson.”
+He suddenly realized the value of his French language and regretted neglecting his studies earlier.
+He felt sad, guilty, and remorseful for not giving attention to his lessons in the past.

 (b) Do you think Saheb was happy to work at the tea stall?
 Answer giving reasons.

-Answer – It’s unlikely that Saheb was happy to work at the tea stall.
-His circumstances forced him into child labor, and he probably did not have much choice in the matter.
-Poverty and lack of opportunities likely overshadowed any happiness he might have felt.
+Answer – It is unlikely that Saheb was happy working at the tea stall.
+Poverty and family circumstances forced him into child labor, leaving him with little choice.
+The harsh realities of life and lack of opportunities would have overshadowed any happiness he could have felt.

 (c) How was the peddler treated at the crofter’s cottage?

 Answer – The peddler was treated with suspicion and hostility at the crofter’s cottage.
 The crofter’s wife accused him of being a thief and threatened to call her husband.
-Despite his attempts to explain himself, he was not given a chance to prove his innocence.
+Despite his efforts to explain himself, he was not allowed to prove his innocence, making him feel unwelcome and distrusted.

 (d) What does Umberto Eco mean by the concept of ‘Interstices’ in our lives?

-Answer – Umberto Eco refers to ‘Interstices’ as the gaps or spaces in our lives where unexpected events or encounters occur, leading to changes or revelations.
-These interstices disrupt the regular flow of life and offer opportunities for transformation or growth.
+Answer – Umberto Eco uses the concept of ‘interstices’ to refer to the gaps or spaces in our lives where unexpected events or encounters happen.
+These moments interrupt the routine flow of life and create opportunities for new experiences, insights, or personal growth.

 (e) Subbu is described as a many-sided genius.
 List four of his special abilities.